mageplaza/magento-2-gift-wrap-graphql/README.md

 # Magento 2 Gift Wrap GraphQL / PWA

+**Magento 2 Gift Wrap GraphQL is a part of Mageplaza Gift Wrap extension that adds GraphQL features.
+This supports PWA compatibility.** Mageplaza Gift Wrap Extension assists you in getting and pushing data on the website with GraphQL.

 [Mageplaza Gift Wrap for Magento 2](https://www.mageplaza.com/magento-2-gift-wrap/) enables gift wrapping like at the offline stores.

 The store admin can add the gift wrapping option on multiple pages so that customers can notice and choose to use it anytime while they are browsing across different pages on your website.
 The most common pages to display the “Add Your Gift wrap” suggestions are the Product Detail Page, Shopping Cart Page, and Checkout Page.